Jerry (The Walking Dead): Season 7

 Jerry first appeared in the episode "The Well" where he was seen in the auditorium with King Ezekiel and Shiva.
 Jerry also accompanies Ezekiel and the others as they gather feral pigs in the city to give to the Saviors.

 In "Rock in the Road", Jerry appeared next to King Ezekiel when he was refusing a deal with Rick Grimes about the rebellion against the Saviors.
 In "New Best Friends", during an offering for the Saviors, things got tense when Richard and Jared, a hostile Savior, started to argue.
 Because of this, Jerry and the others aim their weapons towards the Saviors, although nonetheless, the confrontation was stopped by the leaders of both groups.
 Before returning to their community, the group visited Carol at her new home and Jerry took the time to give her a fruit cake.

-In "Bury Me Here", a week after their meeting, the same team ventured to give the Saviors again an offering of twelve melons but before the meeting they had crossed a various, strangely put obstacles that prevented their passage to the meeting.
-When the group arrived to the meeting, the Saviors were surprised that one of the melons were missing in the box, Gavin orders to Jared to execute a member of their group as a punishment.
-Jerry witnessed as Benjamin was injured in the leg by Jared and in an act of despair for helping the boy, he ended up dying of blood loss.
-Finding the last missing melon, Jerry and the group met again with the Saviors to deliver what was missing and with horror he watched as the cause of Benjamin's death was Richard, who was killed by Morgan with his own hands.
+In "Bury Me Here", a week after their meeting, the same team ventured to give the Saviors again an offering of twelve melons but before the meeting they had crossed various, strangely put obstacles that prevented their passage to the meeting.
+When the group arrived to the meeting, the Saviors were surprised that one of the melons were missing in the box.
+Gavin orders Jared to execute a member of their group as a punishment.
+Jerry witnessed as Benjamin is shot in the leg by Jared and eventually bleeds to death.
+Finding the last missing melon, Jerry and the group met again with the Saviors to deliver what was missing.
+It is revealed that Richard was responsible for the missing melon, and Morgan proceeds to kill him for his actions.

 In "The First Day of the Rest of Your Life", Jerry prepares with Carol, Morgan and King Ezekiel to help Rick in the war against the Saviors and save Carl from certain death at the hands of Negan with the help of Shiva along with the Hilltop.
 The Saviors was forced to retreat back to the Sanctuary.